 In our dreams...

-Place is obviously now at a hyper-critical juncture.
-Assuming the worst rumor is true and place is indeed hellbent on trying to morph into some manner of mostly-private compound for Pneuma-related groups and subsidized by the public groups who can stomach the Kool Aid, Stewart aficionados can either kiss the place goodbye...
+The place is at a hyper-critical juncture fraught with uncertainty.
+Assuming the worst rumor proves true and the place is indeed bent on trying to morph into some manner of an essentially private compound for Pneuma-related groups, subsidized by booking a few clueless public groups who can stomach their Kool Aid, then Stewart aficionados can either kiss the place goodbye...

-Recent improvements on grounds
+Recent improvements on the grounds

 upgrades to match

-Latter-day efforts by last 'owner', John Foggy -- who's running of place, again, looks pretty damn good now -- have included building zenned privacy wall by cold plunge, new plumbing to all tubs, new drain lines, and new flooring in bathhouse (though, alas, losing venerable intricate mandala floor pattern), plus custom floor tile work in changing room, bathrooms, and office.
+Latter-day efforts by last 'owner', John Foggy -- who's running of place, again, looks pretty darn good now -- have included building zenned privacy wall by cold plunge, new plumbing to all tubs, new drain lines, and new flooring in bathhouse (though, alas, losing venerable intricate mandala floor pattern), plus custom floor tile work in changing room, bathrooms, and office.
 Also: enlarging conference hall deck, new footbridge across creek, zenned landscaping all around bathhouse, plus new grounds steps and stairways, including new landing and stairway and up to dorm rooms #7-10 above bathhouse.